ma-thibaud/rails-templates/README.md

 CHANGE_THIS_TO_YOUR_RAILS_APP_NAME
 ```

-Start the server and visit http://localhost:3000/admin and log in as the default user:
+Start the server, visit http://localhost:3000/admin and log in as the default user:

-User: admin@example.com
+- User: admin@example.com
-Password: password
+- Password: password

 Create and register a new model:
 ```bash